 One easy way to check your listings is to use this unique tool to run an instant audit on 72 online directories at once.
 Many directories use bots to look for business listings and will post your school’s information whether you wanted it posted or not.
 While it’s probably helpful to have your school listed in as many directories as possible, you’ll want to ensure that each listing is identical.

 This tool allows you to see and update all 72 listings at once — a timesaver your staff will appreciate.

 Once you’re certain that your listings are consistent, try googling a common phrase such as “best colleges in (your state).”
 You may see a banner of college and university logos at the top of your screen.
 Is your school in view?
 If you need to scroll to the right before your school appears, then you’re not showing up in top search results.
 We checked a few of the top listings in our state (Minnesota).
 With as few as nine positive reviews on Yelp or similar sites, these schools were more prominently placed in the search results.
 Talk with your student and alumni groups and encourage them to leave positive reviews for your school on sites that are meaningful to you.

-We recommend ensuring that tuition information is easy to find on your school’s website.
-Be sure to make it easy to locate via mobile searches, too.
-By easy to locate, we mean that you don’t want prospective students to click through several pages before they find tuition information.
-Keep in mind, most students will abandon their mission and try a different college rather than invest more time on a site that lacks flow.
+In light of the information above, we recommend ensuring that tuition information be easy to locate on your school’s website.
+Be sure to make it easy to locate via mobile searches, as well.
+By easy to locate, we mean that you don’t want prospective students to have to click through several pages before tuition information is revealed.
+Keep in mind, most students will abandon their mission and try a different college rather than invest more time on a site that lacks user-friendly, optimized navigation.

 Tip 4: Take advantage of new LinkedIn features